Visiting the In-Laws

 Don’t bring up topics that can lead to arguments.
 Avoid generic conversations around topics, like politics or reproductive rights, which may invite heated debate.
 Don’t take any bait thrown your way if your in-laws still have a bone to pick with you.
 “It’s best to ignore it,” advises Audrey.
 “The last couple of times I’ve seen my mother-in-law, she’s gone on and on about the movie Frozen and its hit song ‘Let It Go’ in an attempt to, ironically, get me to revisit the issues that have permanently impacted the type of relationship my family and I will have with her.
 I’m done talking to her about her insulting behavior, as she’ll never see the error in her ways.
 I simply ignore her and walk away when she tries to go there.”

-Like Audrey, try to stay cool, calm and collect.
+Like Audrey, try to stay cool, calm and collected.
 When your in-law tries to pick a fight, then consider yourself being bullied, and what do bullies want more than anything?
 A reaction!
 Don’t give your in-law the satisfaction of getting to you.

 Don’t let them get to you.